-labour costs are derived on the basis of budgeted work in the scheme for 2012-13 and the related salary costs for routine activities.
-Consistent with the current Enterprise

-Bargaining Agreement for Seqwater and the recommendation of the QCA in its draft SunWater report, Seqwater has escalated internal labour costs at 4% per annum for the regulatory period 2013-14 to 2016-17;

-- contractor and materials costs for 2012-13 are based on the quantities required in the work instructions for the scheme.
+- labour costs are derived on the basis of budgeted work in the scheme for 2012-13 and the related salary costs for routine activities.
+The costs represent all costs budgeted as employee costs for the scheme.
+In practice, a small proportion of this labour will be used for maintenance activities.2 Consistent with the current Enterprise Bargaining Agreement for Seqwater and the recommendation of the QCA in its draft SunWater report, Seqwater has escalated internal labour costs at 4% per annum for the regulatory period 2013-14 to 2016-17; - contractor and materials costs for 2012-13 are based on the quantities required in the work instructions for the scheme.
 As per the QCA's draft SunWater report, contractor and material costs have been escalated at 4% per annum for the regulatory period; and - "other" direct operating costs incorporate a range of expenses including plant and fleet hire, water quality monitoring expenses and fixed energy costs.
 These costs have been escalated at forecast CPI for the regulatory period.